Language localisation: Localisation technology

 A Translation Management System (TMS) is a software program that supports the organization and facilitation of translation and localisation projects.
-A localisation project usually involves multiple individuals often located in different locales, this makes the TMS a necessary tool in piecing together everyone’s efforts.
+A localisation project usually involves multiple individuals often located in different locales, this makes the TMS a necessary tool in piecing together everyone's efforts.
 The TMS provides organization and automation to the project management workflow, collects project data, generates reports, and integrates necessary elements such as machine translation (MT), translation memory (TM), and sometimes provides access to quality assurance tools.

 In essence, the TMS provides a workbench for all the necessary tools involved in a successful translation and localization operation.

 Language tags and codes

 Language codes are closely related to the localising process because they indicate the locales involved in the translation and adaptation of the product.
 They are used in various contexts; for example, they might be informally used in a document published by the European Union or they might be introduced in HTML element under the lang attribute.
 In the case of the European Union style guide, the language codes are based on the ISO 639-1 alpha-2 code; in HTML, the language tags are generally defined within the Internet Engineering Task Force's Best Current Practice (BCP) 47.
 The decision to use one type of code or tag versus another depends upon the nature of the project and any requirements set out for the localisation specialist.

-Most frequently, there is a primary sub-code that identifies the language (e.g., "en"), and an optional sub-code in capital letters that specifies the national variety (e.g., "GB" or "US" according to ISO 3166-1 alpha-2).
-The sub-codes are typically linked with a hyphen, though in some contexts it's necessary to substitute this with an underscore.
+Most frequently, there is a primary subcode that identifies the language (e.g., "en"), and an optional subcode in capital letters that specifies the national variety (e.g., "GB" or "US" according to ISO 3166-1 alpha-2).
+The subcodes are typically linked with a hyphen, though in some contexts it's necessary to substitute this with an underscore.

 There are multiple language tag systems available for language codification.
 For example, the International Organization for Standardization (ISO) specifies both two- and three-letter codes to represent languages in standards ISO 639-1 and ISO 639-2, respectively.